datarobot/datarobot-user-models/custom_model_runner/README.md

 ### Running inside a docker container
+<a name="docker"></a>
 In every mode, DRUM can be run inside a docker container by providing the option ```--docker <image_name/directory_path>```.
 The container should implement an environment required to perform desired action.
 DRUM must be installed as a part of this environment.
-The following is an example gn how to run DRUM inside of container:
+The following is an example on how to run DRUM inside of container:
 ```drum score --code-dir ~/user_code_dir/ --input dataset.csv --docker <container_name>```
 ```drum perf-test --code-dir ~/user_code_dir/ --input dataset.csv --docker <container_name>```

 Alternatively, the argument passed through the `--docker` flag may be a directory containing the unbuilt contents of an image.
 The DRUM tool will then attempt to build an image using this directory and run your model inside the newly built image.

+If the argument passed to `--docker` is a docker context directory, and code dir contains dependencies file `requirements.txt`, DRUM will try to install the packages during the image build.
+To skip dependencies installation you can use `--skip-deps-install` flag.

 ## Drum Push
 Starting in version 1.1.4, drum includes a new verb called `push`.
 When the user writes